2020 Registration Now Open!

 - tune-able to your sound preferences and feel

 Cons to an acoustic kit:

-- takes up a bigger space
+- takes up a larger space

-- loud to the rest of the house
+- loud to the rest of the house and neighbours

 - there are bad quality student model cymbals out there that can hinder musical development (choose the best quality in your price range)

 Electronic drum sets are a good option for those with a smaller spaces, if you have sound sensitive people living with you, if you live in an apartment or condominium with close neighbors, if you have to practice while kids are sleeping, or if you are shy about being heard.

 Reputable brands of electronic drum sets include Roland (one or more mesh drums are an excellent choice), Yamaha (DTX series is a higher quality model), and Alesis is who a relatively new, but reputable company.
 You want to select a drum set that has functional hi hat pedal and bass drum pedals.
 Kits that have a bass drum pad which uses a real drum pedal instead of having a stand alone trigger pedal are preferable, and if you can afford to upgrade to a real hi hat with triggers, that is the best option.